Object-oriented Programming in C++

 Creating a repository

 Once you have your account, you have to create a project named cse201 by clicking on the New project button.
-Give the name "cse201" to your project (this name does not really matter).
+For the project group, pick your own name, and for the project “name”, use “cse201”.
 Let the visibility as private, and unselect "Initialize repository with README".
 Finally, click on "Create repository".
 You should now see your beautiful project.
 Since the project is empty, you should see some instructions explaining how to start.

 What you have created on gitlab is named a "repository".
 A repository is like a directory where you store your source files.
 It's not so far from dropbox, but tailored for development. gitlab manages the repository with the git tool. git is a "distributed version control system".
 It means that git keeps an history of the files stored in the repository.
 It's very useful if you make mistakes when you modify your code, and want to retrieve an older version of a file.